-July 2014 – We are excited to announce Marbury's continued growth with the addition of two new associates this month.
-We welcome Allison Gaul and Hongbiao (Bill) Yu to the Marbury team.
-Allison Gaul comes to us from Global Intellectual Property Agency, LLC and her expertise lies in software, computer engineering, telecommunications, networking, data security, and financial systems.
-Bill Yu comes to Marbury from Finnegan, LLP, and he has expertise in mechanical devices, electronics, telecommunications, networks, computer software, and business methods.
+July 2014 – We are excited to announce Marbury's continued growth with the addition of two new associates to the Marbury team this month.
+Allison W. Gaul comes to us from Global Intellectual Property Agency, LLC and her expertise lies in software, computer engineering, telecommunications, networking, data security, and financial systems.
+Hongbiao (Bill) Yu, Ph.D. comes to Marbury from Finnegan, LLP, and he has expertise in mechanical devices, electronics, telecommunications, networks, computer software, and business methods.

 May 2014 – Intellectual Property Today magazine has recognized The Marbury Law Group, PLLC as a "Top Trademark Firm" in the U.S. for trademarks filed in 2013.
 In that year, Marbury saw a 20% increase in the number of issued U.S. trademarks for our clients compared to 2012!
 IP Today has recognized Marbury as a "Top Trademark Firm" annually since 2009.

 Did you know you can now record your registered trademarks with U.S. Customs & Border Protection for increased trademark protection?
 To learn more, read "Protecting Your Trademarks After Registration" by Shauna M. Wertheim, Esq.